-The impact of COVID-19 on organisations and their people has been unprecedented and has caused many organisations to rethink and evolve their workforce, workplace, and operating model.
+The impact of the COVID-19 pandemic on organisations and their people has been unprecedented and has caused many organisations to rethink and evolve their workforce, workplace and operating model.

 More than ever, organisations are being challenged to meet the talent demands to support the return to sustainable growth, are under pressure to effectively manage reward and benefits costs, and maximise the return on the overall investment in human capital.